dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 ### Routing and URL paths

-The `[HttpGet]` attribute (`HttpGetAttribute`) specifies an HTTP GET method.
+The `[HttpGet]` attribute specifies an HTTP GET method.
 The URL path for each method is constructed as follows:

 * Take the template string in the controller’s route attribute,  `[Route("api/[controller]")]`
 * Replace "[Controller]" with the name of the controller, which is the controller class name minus the "Controller" suffix.
 For this sample, the controller class name is **Todo**Controller and the root name is "todo".
-ASP.NET Core [routing](../mvc/controllers/routing.md) is not case sensitive.
+ASP.NET Core [routing](xref:mvc/controllers/routing) is not case sensitive.
 * If the `[HttpGet]` attribute has a template string, append that to the path.
 This sample doesn't use a template string.

 In the `GetById` method: